Rafeh-18/Intelligent-University-Timetabling-Multi-Agent-System/README.md

 ## 📄 License

-This project is developed as part of a university course on **Cooperative and Collaborative AI**.
+This project is developed as part of a university course on **Distributed and Collaborative AI 2025-2026**.
 For academic use only.